quirkyquixote/zebu2/doc/apidoc.rst

 .. function:: int zz_unpack(struct zz_ast* a, ...)

    Extract all elements from a list.
-Every argument after the first one must be a pointer to :type:`struct zz_ast*` where the element can be stored.
+Every argument after the first one must be a pointer to :type:`struct zz_ast*` where the element can be stored; if an argument is NULL, that particular value in the list is not returned.
    Implemented as a macro that appends :func:`zz_arg_list_end()` to the element list and calls the actual function.